Table of Contents

 Which foods are good sources of calcium and how does the body absorb it?

 Calcium content of selected foods

-As a physician, you should always strive to establish a doctor-patient relationship based on mutual trust.
-This implies not having an exclusively pathogenetic perspective but also contributing to overall health maintenance.
-This can be done by providing guidance on a health-promoting lifestyle, including nutrition counseling.
-Use your status and knowledge to do away with fallacious beliefs regarding, e.g., the physiology of nutrition!
+As a physician, you should always strive to establish a doctor-patient relationship based on mutual trust and contribute to overall health maintenance by providing guidance on health-promoting lifestyles, including nutrition counseling.

-The following table gives you an overview of the calcium content of selected foods.
-While the calcium content of dairy products is indeed higher than in other foods, this should not lead to hasty conclusions as the absorption of calcium from these food sources is influenced by the combination of other food products (see below):
+The following table provides an overview of the calcium content of selected foods.
+While the calcium content of dairy products is indeed higher than in other foods, this should not lead to hasty conclusions as the calcium absorption from these food sources is influenced by the combination of other food products (see below).